dotnet/docs-maui/docs/ios/remote-simulator.md

 The remote iOS Simulator for Windows is installed automatically as part of the Mobile development with .NET workload in Visual Studio 2022.
 To use it, follow these steps:

-1. Pair Visual Studio 2022 to a Mac Build host.
-For more information, see [Pair to Mac](pair-to-mac.md).
+1. Launch Visual Studio 2022 and create or load a .NET MAUI app project.
-1. Ensure that the remote iOS simulator for Windows is enabled.
-For more information, see [Enable the remote iOS simulator for Windows](#enable-the-remote-ios-simulator-for-windows).
+1. In Visual Studio 2022, pair the IDE to a Mac Build host if you haven't previously.
+For more information, see [Pair to Mac for .NET MAUI iOS development](pair-to-mac.md).
 1. In the Visual Studio toolbar, use the **Debug Target** drop down to select **iOS Simulators** and then a specific iOS simulator:

     :::image type="content" source="media/remote-simulator/debug-target.png" alt-text="Visual Studio iOS simulators debug targets.":::